himanshuaswani/himanshuaswani.github.io/_pages/books.md

 ---
 permalink: /books/
 ---
-<body align = "center"> “Words are, in my not-so-humble opinion, our most inexhaustible source of magic.
+<body align = "right"> “Words are, in my not-so-humble opinion, our most inexhaustible source of magic.
 Capable of both inflicting injury, and remedying it.” – Albus Dumbledore </body>